Success in the job search does not happen by accident.

 Another 64 percent of class of 2013 job seekers reported finding their jobs through their career services offices, which host numerous events for students to connect with potential employers.
 With two-thirds (67%) of employers we recently surveyed planning to make on-campus recruiting visits this year, it makes sense to be involved in these events.

+3. Polish your résumé.
 A hiring manager’s first impression of your résumé can be crucial to securing an interview.
 Think of your résumé as your main calling card and be sure it is both customized and compelling enough to grab an employer’s attention.
 The key elements recruiters tell us they look for in your résumé include your track record or proven ability to perform (92 percent) and your technical and/or quantitative skills (75 percent).

+4. Show your balance.
 Interviews provide opportunities to demonstrate your soft skills along with technical knowledge.
 The skills that most employers want in new hires, and the ones that graduates said were the most critical to landing a job offer, involve a blend of business knowledge, strategic and integrated reasoning skills, and soft skills to enhance interpersonal relations.

 Aside from core business skills, the top attributes that will get you hired are your interpersonal skills and a demonstration of your capacity to learn, your capacity to motive yourself and others, and your proven ability to lead.
 So be sure to have some examples!

-Take time to revisit and renew some of the New Year’s career resolutions we offered for jump starting your job search.
+5. Ready yourself now!
+Revisit and renew some of the New Year’s career resolutions we offered for jump starting your job search.
 And check out the Reflect™ Self-Assessment and Development tool and other online interactive tools that can help guide your professional development and enhance the skills that admissions directors and employers want most.